Digital-Grinnell/dlad-blog/content/posts/066-Archiving-What-Git-Ignores.md

   - Added `rng-tools` per [this very helpful post](https://delightlylinux.wordpress.com/2015/07/01/is-gpg-hanging-when-generating-a-key/)!
   - `gpg --gen-key` output is captured in my _KeePass_ vault.

+## Does This Really Work?

+Why yes, yes it does.
+The proof is in the pudding, or in this case, it's in a post I just pushed to my personal blog, specifically: [Updating the Wieting Site in Drupal 8](https://summittdweller.com/blogs/mark/posts/updating-the-wieting-site-in-drupal-8/).
+Check it out.

 And that's a break...
 I'll be back.  :smile: